-It is the responsibility of the person in charge to ensure that the care environment is safe for practice (this includes environmental cleanliness/maintenance).
+It is the responsibility of the person in charge to ensure that the care environment across all pathways is safe for practice (this includes environmental cleanliness/maintenance).
 The person in charge must act if this is deficient.

 The care environment must be: